-Ensure that parents/guardians of students with asthma are requested to complete and submit the Individual Student Asthma Management Plan form.
+Ensure that parents/guardians of students with asthma are requested to complete and submit the Plan of Care.
 This form contains the student’s photograph, emergency contacts, information about the student’s asthma triggers and reliever medication (including where it’s located) and how to recognize and respond to asthma symptoms and emergency situations.

 Identify and reduce common asthma triggers within the school environment.